Havasupai Packing List: What to Bring in 2025

 - Trekking Poles

-- Powerbank (don’t forget your charging cables!)
+- Powerbank (this one comes with charging cables!)

-- Grippy gloves (these gloves are a must for Mooney Falls — super grippy and held up well even in wet conditions)
+- Grippy gloves (these gloves are a must for Mooney Falls, super grippy and held up well even in wet conditions)

 - Hygiene kit